DFE-Digital/get-into-teaching-app/app/views/content/blog/abigails-career-progression-story.md

   abigail_beeley:
     path: "media/images/content/blog/abigail-beeley.jpg"
     thumbnail_path: "media/images/content/blog/thumbnails/abigail-beeley.jpg"
-    alt: "A photograph of Abigail Beeley in a classroom"
 description: |-
   Abigail Beeley is a maths teacher at St John Fisher Catholic High School in Wigan.
 After achieving promotions in her NQT year and her third year of